Vihrastik/wbexpert_web_ui_tests_-/README.md

 **Web Ui tests**

+The tests were created for the company Anabar.
 The framework used is pytest (https://habr.com/ru/post/448782/), with the following commands to run the tests:
 - To run all tests in the repository:
 `pytest`